 Dallas Wings vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

-Arike Ogunbowale will lead the Dallas Wings (3-3) into a home game against the Phoenix Mercury (1-3) at College Park Center on Wednesday, beginning at 8:00 PM ET.
+The Phoenix Mercury (1-4) and Natasha Howard's Dallas Wings (4-3) play at College Park Center on Friday, June 9, starting at 8:00 PM ET.

-In its last game, Dallas fell short of victory by a final score of 80-74 against Connecticut.
-The Wings were led by Satou Sabally's 26 points, 14 rebounds and three steals and Crystal Dangerfield's 13 points.
-With a final score of 99-93, Phoenix lost to Los Angeles the last time out.
-Brittney Griner led the team (24 PTS, 11 REB, 2 STL, 2 BLK, 53.8 FG%).

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!